Security is important everywhere in world and is more hard in secret places.

 Conclusion:

-This project Digital Code Lock Circuit using Arduino uses an Arduino UNO board along with other parts to illustrate a basic digital code lock mechanism.
+This project for Digital Code Lock Circuit using Arduino and other parts to show simple code lock system.